Teen who crashed sports car in carpark jailed six weeks for rash driving act

 District Judge May Mesenas said that anyone "who enjoys a thrill" in a brash manner should be punished.
 She added that there was a rising trend of such offenders under the age of 30, and that they should not get away with just "a slap on the wrist".

 Shi could have been jailed for up to four years, and/or fined up to S$10,000.
-He will start serving his sentence on Dec 1 and is now out on bail.
+He is now out on bail and will start serving his sentence on Dec 1.